pynoor/The-RAP-Algorithm/README.md

 $ is -a /Applications/

 Let’s assume the name for Julia in your computer is “Julia-1.8.app”.
 Then, enter the following commands into your command line tool:

-$ sudp mkdir -p/usr/local/bin
+$ sudp mkdir -p/usr/local/bin <br />
-$ sudo rm -f /usr/local/bin/Julia
+$ sudo rm -f /usr/local/bin/Julia <br />
-$ sudo ln -s/Applications/Julia-1.8.app/Contents/Resources/Julia/bin/  Julia/usr/local/bin/julia$
+$ sudo ln -s/Applications/Julia-1.8.app/Contents/Resources/Julia/bin/  Julia/usr/local/bin/julia$ <br />

 You will also need to install Jupyter Notebooks, which is a web-based interactive development environment to run the code.
 A guide to installing Jupyter notebooks can be found here: https://jupyter.org/install